percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.5.0.md

 ## Automated storage scaling

 Starting from this release, the Operator is able to detect if the storage usage on the PVC reaches a certain threshold, and trigger the PVC resize.
-Such autoscaling needs the "auto-growable disk" feature turned on when deploying the Operator.
+Such autoscaling needs the upstream [auto-growable disk :octicons-link-external-16:](https://access.crunchydata.com/documentation/postgres-operator/latest/guides/autogrowable-disk) feature turned on when deploying the Operator.
 This is done via the `PGO_FEATURE_GATES` environment variable set in the `deploy/operator.yaml` manifest (or in the appropriate part of `deploy/bundle.yaml`):

 ```yaml
 - name: PGO_FEATURE_GATES
   value: "AutoGrowVolumes=true"
 ```

 When the support for auto-growable disks is turned on, the `spec.instances[].dataVolumeClaimSpec.resources.limits.storage` Custom Resource option sets the maximum value available for the Operator to scale up.

 See [official documentation](../scaling.md#scale-storage) for more details and limitations of the feature.

 ## Major versions upgrade improvements

 Major version upgrade, introduced in the Operator version 2.4.0 as a tech preview, had undergone some improvements.
-Now it is possible to upgrade from one PostgreSQL major version to another with custom images of PostgreSQL and, optionally, some other components of the database cluster.
-The upgrade is still triggered by applying the YAML manifest with the information about the existing and desired major versions, which now includes image names (`toPostgresImage` is required, while `toPgBouncerImage` and `toPgBackRestImage` are optional).
+Now it is possible to upgrade from one PostgreSQL major version to another with custom images for the database cluster components (PostgreSQL, pgBouncer, and pgBackRest).
+The upgrade is still triggered by applying the YAML manifest with the information about the existing and desired major versions, which now includes image names.
 The resulting manifest may look as follows:

 ```yaml
 apiVersion: pgv2.percona.com/v2